IsabelleLebTay/IsabelleLebTay.github.io/README.md

 </p>

-## Mapping field photos hosted on external website to locations
+## Batch download and make sense of field photos
 We collect photos in the field using [Epicollect5](https://five.epicollect.net), a data collection tool.
 I wrote a script to use their API for [batch downloads](https://github.com/IsabelleLebTay/IsabelleLebTay.github.io/blob/main/1.%20Scripts/python/Epicollect_media_request.py).

-## I like to write stats models sometimes
+## Bayesian models are useful
 I often find I want to use models that are out of the box.
 Premade R and Python stats packages don't always satistfy the mathematical complexity of spatial systems.
 For that reason, I love using Bayesian methods, since its flexibility allows you to write out exactly what you want.

 For example, I build, test, and run single-species abundance and N-mixtures models in Stan: